itsallcode/white-rabbit/HOLIDAYS.md

   "fixed", "float", "easter"
 - if the holiday definition contains illegal numbers, such as month 0 or 13, day 32, or day 30 for February
-- if the day of week does not match any of the english names Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday
+- if the day of week does not match the abbreviation of any of the english names Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday
-- if the day of week is abbreviated ambiguously
+- if the day of week is abbreviated ambiguously, e.g. "T" or "S"

 #### Fixed date holiday definition

-A fixed date holiday definition starts with the tag "fixed", followed by the number of the month and day of month.
+A fixed date holiday definition has the tag "fixed", followed by the number of the month and day of month.

-Syntax: `fixed <month> <day> <name>`
+Syntax: `holiday fixed <month> <day> <name>`

-Sample: `fixed 1 1 New Year`
+Sample: `holiday fixed 1 1 New Year`

 #### Floating holiday definition

-A floating holiday definition starts with the tag "float", followed by the offset, the day of week, the number of the month and day of month.
+A floating holiday definition has the tag "float", followed by the offset, the day of week, the number of the month and day of month.
 Month and day of month specify a *pivot date*.

 If the offset is negative then the holiday is on or before the pivot date.
 If the offset is positive then the holiday is on or after the pivot date.